MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Welcome.md

 How does this tutorial work?
 ============================
 We've set up a basic turn-based game.
 You'll start off by creating a monster to defend yourself against other monsters.
 At the beginning, your monster won't know any moves -- it's your job to teach it using code!
-Follow the steps closely and your monster's training will be complete.
+Follow the steps closely and your monster's training will be complete in no time!